Skip to main content

 Keratosis Pilaris

-Keratosis Pilaris (KP) is a common, harmless skin condition that causes small, rough bumps, typically on the upper arms, thighs, or buttocks.
-It occurs when keratin, a protein that protects the skin, builds up and blocks hair follicles.
-This results in a bumpy, sandpaper-like texture, often referred to as “chicken skin.”
+Keratosis pilaris (KP) is a common, harmless skin condition that causes small, rough bumps, typically on the upper arms, thighs, or buttocks.
+KP occurs when keratin, a protein that protects the skin, builds up and blocks hair follicles.
+This results in a bumpy, sandpaper-like texture, often referred to as “chicken” or “strawberry” skin.

-Exfoliation: Regular use of chemical exfoliants like Lactic Acid, Glycolic Acid, or Salicylic Acid helps dissolve keratin build-up.
+Exfoliation: Regular use of chemical exfoliants such as lactic acid, glycolic acid, or salicylic acid helps dissolve keratin build-up.

-Hydration: Moisturisers with urea, ceramides, or Hyaluronic Acid improve skin texture and prevent further dryness.
+Hydration: Moisturisers with urea, ceramides and hyaluronic acid improve skin texture and prevent further dryness.

 Gentle Cleansing: Avoiding harsh soaps and using fragrance-free cleansers reduces irritation.